torbsd/torbsd.github.io/blog.md

 Recently its relevance was reinforced due to some libevent issues with OpenBSD and Tor.
 The OpenBSD base includes libevent, and libevent2 is a dependency for the Tor port.

-Enlisting your BSD relay is the buildbot is simple:
+To enlist an BSD relay in the buildbot:

 1. Make sure that git is installed on the functioning Tor relay, and your system should already have an SSL and probably autotools.